jackdmoody0427/ASO_Board_Materials/Undergrad_Thesis/ReadMe.md

-This is my undergrad thesis and the [thesis defense video](https://youtu.be/sh2HOLUrCQ0).
+This is my undergrad thesis and the [thesis defense video](https://youtu.be/sh2HOLUrCQ0), along with my final report for a graduate level chaos theory course I took, which involves high level math and coding.